maaaaz/sqldeveloperpassworddecryptor/README.md

 Features
 --------
-* Support old v3 and v4 passwords
+* Support old v3 and current v4 passwords
 * Comes in 2 flavors: a Jython and a Python script

 Prerequisites